 Check out their full story release for that info.

 Did you find your state on the map?
-Do you agree or not agree on the most expensive and least expensive pizza states?
+Do you agree or disagree with pizza prices on the most expensive and least expensive states?

 (What type of content should your business website blog offer?
 Advice rather than product promotion.
 Be a valuable info resource rather than an irritating source of sales pitches.
 For example, if you owned a pizzeria or restaurant, then you would benefit from sharing this type of content with customers.
 Contact me if interested.